 Leadership & Administration

 The pastor of St. Thomas Aquinas Catholic Church is Revered Matthew C. McGinness.
 Fr.
-Matt’s staff includes his Associate Pastor, Reverend Joshua R. Evans, the Business Manager, Church Office Manager, Director of Stewardship & Pastoral Planning and the Parish School Principal.
+Matt’s staff includes his Associate Pastors, Reverend Joshua R. Evans and Reverend Derek J. Thome, the Business Manager, Church Office Manager, Director of Stewardship & Pastoral Planning and the Parish School Principal.
 Staff is responsible for supporting Fr.
 Matt in running day-to-day operations of the parish so he can focus on providing spiritual guidance for parishioners.

 Acting in an advisory capacity to the pastor, the St. Thomas Aquinas Parish Council provides advice and direction in supporting and promoting the mission of the parish.
 The Parish Council consists of nine to 12 members who each serve three-year terms.
 Members serve as leaders of each Pillar of Stewardship or as at-large members.
 They are responsible for listening and representing the wisdom and many perspectives present in the parish community.
 The Parish Council is also responsible for cooperating with other parishes and the Diocese of Wichita in the fulfillment of the universal mission of the Church.

 The purpose of the Stewardship Council of St. Thomas Aquinas Catholic Church is to promote all activities pertaining to stewardship as a priority and way of life.
 Acting under the authority of the pastor, the Stewardship Council consists of nine to twelve members who are appointed by the pastor and who each serve three-year terms.
 Members who serve as leaders of each Pillar of Stewardship are responsible for promoting and instilling stewardship as related to the hospitality, prayer, formation and service.
 At-large members are responsible for supporting the overall efforts of the Council.